 Students who have completed the courses listed in years one and two apply directly to Brock University for admission as a transfer student.
 Contact Brock University for entrance requirements.
 Application to Okanagan College is not necessary.

 Courses to be completed at Okanagan College are listed above.
-Note that Wine 21 and VIT 22 are offered at the Penticton campus.
+Note that Wine 21 is offered at the Penticton campus.
 First-year science courses are offered at Okanagan College campuses in Penticton, Kelowna, Vernon and Salmon Arm.
 Some second-year science courses are offered at the Kelowna campus and some may be offered at the Vernon campus.
 BIOL 241 and BIOL 311 are not offered at Okanagan College.

 The Cool Climate Oenology and Viticulture Institute at Brock University also offers a Certificate in Grape and Wine Technology.
 This certificate program is intended for those students with a science degree or appropriate grape and wine industry experience who want to improve their academic background in this field.
 Contact Brock University for more information.